j-651/spoonriver-web/README.md

 Original data + information created + curated by Nick Casertano, Oscar Lloyd, and Jay Sella.

+---

+## How to Contribute

+For information on how to contribute to this project, see our [Contributing Guidelines](/CONTRIBUTING.md)

 ----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).